adzcai/neural-recovery/README.md

 The codebase is structured as follows:

+- `main.py`: the main CLI.
+- `nic.py`: Neural Isometry Condition implementations.
+- `plot.py`: for plotting data, as well as a CLI that plots results from a NumPy file containing a numpy array of shape (n, d, sample).
+- `training/`: training utilities for solving the actual optimization problems.
     - `common.py`: helpers for formulating the convex optimization problems.
+    - `convex_program.py`: the abstract superclass for implementing the convex problems.
+    - `ncvx_network_train.py`: nonconvex neural network training code with PyTorch.
+    - `networks.py`: simple neural networks implemented in PyTorch.
-- `cvx_problems.py`: the convex optimization problems, implemented with CVXPY.
+    - `normalized.py`: the implementation for the convex formulation of a ReLU network with batch normalization.
-- `main.py`: the main CLI.
+    - `skip.py`: the implementation for the convex formulation of a ReLU network with a skip connection.
+Can also be used for a plain network with no skip connection.

 # Maintainers